joshbrew/DynamicParticles.js/README.md

 This is a little experimental particle vector calculator.
 It lets you quickly generate groups of particles with specified rulesets.

 It comes with boids by default, will add more in time to replicate some stuff I saw on youtube.
+Just open the particleTest.html file to see and tinker with this:

 https://user-images.githubusercontent.com/18196383/124330212-c9354200-db41-11eb-99c9-c73f86fdce3c.mp4